An extremely illuminating and fun session. Thank you Open Strings….you are amazing! – EB, Centre Worker, Hop 50+

 Music is an incredibly powerful tool for engagement – we see this every day in our work: people who can be hard to reach light up and become present with us in the moment when we play and sing together.

-To help carers develop their confidence in using music with the people they support, we deliver training sessions, where carers:
+To help carers develop their confidence in using music with the people they support, we deliver training sessions, where family and professional carers:

 • Explore songs and activities